 -

-L-theanine (from green tea) and adaptogens (ashwagandha, rhodiola, ginseng) help regulate stress, improve focus, and support mood-especially important for ADHD and high-stress lifestyles.
+L-theanine (from green tea) and adaptogens (ashwagandha, rhodiola, ginseng) help regulate stress, improve focus, and support mood-especially important for high-stress lifestyles.

 -